chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 Now here's my speculation of the unknown IDs:
 * Alice may not be playable yet as unlike Nicole, she didn't receive a playable ID despite now having a playable model.
 * Linnea is a character who was mentioned in Aino's VO, and given how some characters were only name-dropped in character VOs before officially becoming playable (Emilie, Ifa, Varesa, Illuga), it's expected that she will become playable at some point.
 * The silhouette teaser confirmed that Nicole and Varka are among the playable characters.
-It also confirmed that there will be 4 additional characters alongside them. with one of the silhouettes being missing an only reflecting a shadow.
+It also confirmed that there will be 4 additional characters alongside them. with one of the silhouettes being missing and only reflecting a shadow.
 Given what we know about the playable IDs, it's safe to say that the missing silhouette is Sandrone.
 This, in total, occupies three of the aforementioned unknown IDs, leaving 2 empty slots left.

 We currently still don't know who these two IDs belong to, but it's certainly possible that any of these could be Signora, perhaps with the release of Mare Jivari expansion.
 After all, out of the 11 Harbingers, only 5 are playable or will be playable as of now, and they'd probably want to release the lower-ranking Harbingers as soon as possible before the higher-ranking ones like Pierro, Capitano, Dottore and Columbina start to cannibalize on their sales too much as players who are indifferent to the Harbingers may be psychologically more likely to focus on the highest-ranking characters than lower ones as they give the impression of being the "best".

 Releasing Signora alongside Sandrone and Columbina in 6.x and then Pantalone alongside Pulcinella in 7.x would be a great way to get rid of them from the waitlist and ensures that Pierro, Capitano, and Dottore can be released last in Snezhnaya and Khaenri'ah without killing the revenue of the lesser Harbingers.
-This also gives an element of surprise where, because people won't be expecting Signora to be playable anytime soon due to the lack of her presence, along with the fact that the missing figure was immediately speculated to be Sandrone.
+This also gives an element of surprise, because people won't be expecting Signora to be playable anytime soon due to the lack of her presence, along with the fact that the missing figure was immediately speculated to be Sandrone.

 However, an alternative theory exists in that there will be no 6.8, which would mean IDs 134 and 135 would be characters released in 7.x instead.
 The only problem with this theory is that, because end-of-major-version banners tend to sell poorly (see Emilie and Ineffa's debut), Hoyo is taking a risk that Sandrone's banner, arguably one of their flagship characters, may not perform as well as expected.